Safety & Security

 In addition, Northwestern University offers many programs designed to promote safety and security.

 University Blue Light emergency phones are located throughout both the Evanston and Chicago campuses.
 Northwestern offers an interactive campus map, which indicates the location of all Blue Light phones with a symbol of the letter "P" inside a circle.

 Our residential security program includes a combination of overnight lobby staffing by a team of Community Service Officers (CSOs) and/or Security Officers, video surveillance of residence hall lobbies and some unalarmed secondary doors, and alarms on secondary doors without video cameras.
 CSOs, a part of the University Police staff, are stationed at posts inside the majority of the residence halls.

 The SafeRide program website provides a description of services and detailed pick-up location information (look for the location closest to your residential area) in both list and map formats.
 SafeRide also employs many student drivers and dispatchers.

 Identifiable valuables are less attractive to thieves.
 Marking/engraving property with a unique number aids police in identifying and returning stolen property to the rightful owner.
 Record serial numbers, brand names, dates of purchase, and purchase price of your valuables.
 The Police will ask for this information in the event of theft or loss.

 Northwestern has an extensive shuttle system that provides free transportation around the Evanston campus and between the Chicago and Evanston campuses.

 The University Police website has valuable information including campus crime statistics, how to register for free personal safety courses, and other services provided by the police department.
-They also provide an extensive list of safety and security tips.
+It also provides an extensive list of safety and security tips.